 They immediately started working on four songs that the Kool Gents had been practicing: "Oh What A Girl," "Lights Are Low," "Why Must I" (led by John McCall), and "Always My Love" (also John).
 These were all recorded on November 6, 1957.
 On January 11, 1958, there were another three: "Boom Diddie Boom," "3 Reasons Why," and "Lord Knows I Tried."

 "3 Reasons Why" and "Boom Diddie Boom" were paired for a January 1958 release, but nothing much happened with them.

-In February, the El Dorados made their final appearance at the Apollo Theater.
-This time they were with John Lee Hooker, Frankie Lymon, the Rays, the Playmates, the Hollywood Flames, and Jimmy Reed.
+The El Dorados made their final appearance at the Apollo Theater the week of February 7.
+This time they were with John Lee Hooker, Frankie Lymon, the Rays, the Playmates, the Hollywood Flames), and Jimmy Reed.
 After this, they (and Hooker) were off to the Royal in Baltimore and then on to St. Louis.

 The last El Dorados Vee-Jay release was issued in December 1958: "Lights Are Low," coupled with "Oh What A Girl."
 Once again, there was no sales action.
 After this, Vee-Jay dropped them, the group fell apart, and Pirkle Lee went on the road with a succession of back-up singers that he called the El Dorados.

 In 1964, Pirkle Lee joined with some other barely-remembered singers (including Harry Jones) to form the Squires.
 They released a single record for the Boss label (from Evanston, Indiana): "Girls"/"It's Time."
 A second Boss release ("Peanut Butter Sandwich"/"The Docks") was credited only to "Perk Lee."